-This module is designed to introduce fundamental concepts of game design, development, game art and contemporary industry studies.
-Using a series of unique coursework challenges, this module will be to provide a training platform for students wishing to continue studies at undergraduate level.
+This module is designed to introduce evaluation and assessment of current game design and reflect contemporary industry studies.
+Using a series of unique coursework challenges, this module will be to provide an introduction for students wishing to continue studies at undergraduate level.

-The coursework challenges (2,500 words) will cover a host of key topics and empower students to engage with the multidisciplinary nature of the industry and understand the importance of reflective practice along with the development of key design and technical skills.
+The coursework challenges will cover a host of key topics and empower students to engage with the multidisciplinary nature of the industry and understand the importance of reflective practice along with the development of key design and technical skills.
 A key outcome of the module will be the nurturing of a proactive attitude and a willingness to engage with and discuss relevant concepts within the context of creating games.

-Module Learning Outcomes - at the end of this module, students will be able to 1 Identify the differences in development practice for creating games 2 Apply industry relevant tools to develop game design concepts 3 Demonstrate game design ideas through contextualised portfolio work
+Mc Module Learning Outcomes - at the end of this module, students will be able to 1 Identify concepts and techniques for the foundations of game design 2 Relate design decisions to industry development practice 3 Demonstrate game design ideas through contextualised portfolio work

-Employability Skills The Wrexham Glyndŵr Graduate I = included in module content A = included in module assessment N/A = not applicable
+Employability Skills I = included in module content

+The Wrexham Glyndŵr Graduate A = included in module assessment

+N/A = not applicable

+Guidance: complete the matrix to indicate which of the following are included in the module content and/or

+assessment in alignment with the matrix provided in the programme specification.

 CORE ATTRIBUTES

 Engaged I/A

 Creative I/A

 Enterprising I/A

 Ethical N/A

 KEY ATTITUDES

 Commitment Α

 Curiosity I/A

 Resilient Α

 Confidence I/A

 Adaptability I/A

 PRACTICAL SKILLSETS

 Digital fluency I/A

 Organisation Α

 Leadership and team working N/A

 Critical thinking I/A

 Emotional intelligence I/A

 Communication Α